312coders/312Coders-WorkingGroup-Brainstorm/README.md

 **How to Contribute:**

 1. **Create a new issue or project:** If you have a new idea for a working group or project, create a new issue and provide a detailed description.
 See below for my information on setting up a GitHub Project
-3. **Join existing discussions:** Participate in ongoing discussions by adding comments or suggestions.
-(Discord channel(s) in progress)
+3. **Create or join existing discussions:** Create a new discussion to brainstorm or request feedback for an idea.
+Or participate in ongoing discussions by adding comments and suggestions.

 # Using GitHub Projects for Brainstorming Working Groups